Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/Shared/Samples/Hydrography/ChangeEncDisplaySettings/README.md

-# Change ENC Display Settings
+# Change ENC display settings

 This sample demonstrates how to control ENC environment settings.
 These settings apply to the display of all ENC content in your app.